bauerceptor/teach25-embedded-systems/_pages/Software-I/7 - Communication Skills/Exercise Solution.md

 ## Multiple Choice Questions

-### Select the most appropriate option.
+### Select the most appropriate option

 **1. Which option hides other recipients from all recipients.**

 - a.
 CC
 - b.
 BCC ✓
 - c.
 Subject Line
 - d.
 All of these

 **Answer: b.
 BCC** - Blind Carbon Copy (BCC) hides other recipients' email addresses from all recipients, while CC shows all addresses to everyone.

 **2. Communication barriers can be categorized into ______ types.**

 - a.
 5
 - b.
 3
 - c.
 4 ✓
 - d.
 Both a and b

 **Answer: c.
 4** - Communication barriers are categorized into four main types: Physical, psychological, organizational, and semantic barriers.

 **3. The following quality of your business builds relationships.**

 - a.
 Brand loyalty
 - b.
 Customer Interaction ✓
 - c.
 Evaluation
 - d.
 None of these

 **Answer: b.
 Customer Interaction** - Customer interaction through social media enables direct communication and relationship building with customers.

 **4. _______ contains the headlines of your email.**

 - a.
 Attachment
 - b.
 Subject line ✓
 - c.
 Text
 - d.
 Both a and b

 **Answer: b.
 Subject line** - The subject line functions like newspaper headlines, conveying the main point of the email message.

 **5. ____ is a face to face medium of communication.**

 - a.
 Spoken
 - b.
 Verbal
 - c.
 Non verbal
 - d.
 Both a and b ✓

 **Answer: d.
 Both a and b** - Both spoken and verbal communication include face-to-face interaction as primary methods.